lucabnt/lbwebsite/content/blog/tuebingen_collection.md

 ### 10/

 Tübingen is a bike friendly city, kind of a small Amsterdam.
-At least, they have bike lines...
+At least, they have bike lanes...

 {{< pixelfed src="https://pixelfed.uno/p/bonte.lu/494501377898128618/embed?caption=false&likes=false&layout=compact"  >}}